Sources

 Keywords:

-"In provenance research into colonial collections, you have to use different keywords than the modern terminology we use today.
+In provenance research into colonial collections, you have to use different keywords than the modern terminology we use today.
 This includes place names: these often changed after the decolonization.
 For example, Batavia became Jakarta and Leopoldville became Kinshasa.
 When place names remained the same, the spelling was often different during the colonial period than it is now (think for example of Surabaya/Surabaya and Tjirebon/Cirebon).

 For objects, too, different terminology was used than in today's language.
 As an example, a 'baadje' is nowadays called a jacket.
 In the Dutch East Indies, terms derived from Indonesian were also in use, such as 'rampokken' and 'rampassen' as synonyms for plundering.
 Non-Dutch names were spelled in different ways, even in colonial times.
 Dutch nationals were often referred to only by their last name and initials.
-Therefore, always try to find out which names and terms were used and search with different variants in the search engines."
+Therefore, always try to find out which names and terms were used and search with different variants in the search engines.

 Where can you find sources?:

-"Personal archives and documents For provenance research into objects from colonial contexts, personal archives are often crucial.
+For provenance research into objects from colonial contexts, personal archives are often crucial.
 These can include diaries, memoirs and letters.
 Personal archives can also contain copies of reports and records made professionally.
 This can be important because significant portions of colonial government archives have not been preserved.

 Such private collections can be found in numerous archives in the Netherlands.
 It is therefore advisable to begin your search at www.archieven.nl.
 However, not all archival institutions can be found here, so it is often necessary to continue your search outside this website.
 Many Dutch nationals who were active in colonial administration, the military or science deposited their personal archives at the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV).
 These archives are now part of the Leiden University Libraries.
 Sometimes archives are still in private ownership, with families, organizations or companies.

 Through the Dutch National Archives the personnel records (studbooks) of colonial civil servants, military and naval personnel are digitally available.
-In this way, it is possible to find when and where they were stationed, and for what actions they received badges of honor and decorations.
+In this way, it is possible to find when and where they were stationed, and for what actions they received badges of honour and decorations.

-Archives of institutions and governments These include archives of institutions that have owned the object, for instance museums or dealers in art and ethnographic objects.
+These include archives of institutions that have owned the object, for instance museums or dealers in art and ethnographic objects.
 Archives of some (former) museum collections and institutions are deposited in national, provincial or municipal archives.
 Keep in mind that in addition to these archives, there are often archival materials kept within the institution itself.

 In terms of government archives, the archives of the Ministry of Colonies, the Ministries of War and Navy, and the Ministry of the Interior are of particular importance; these are housed in the National Archives.
 Large parts of the archives of the Dutch East India Company (VOC) are also located there, including personal archives of governors and local administrations.
 Important parts of these archives have now been digitized.
 The National Archives offers several search aides to guide users through these archives.
 The research guide De koloniale staat 1854-1942 contains detailed explanations of the archives relating to the Dutch East Indies and the various official departments.

-Newspapers In the colonial era, much more was reported in the newspapers than today.
+In the colonial era, much more was reported in the newspapers than today.
 For example, extensive reports of military actions can be found, and transfers of military and colonial officials were announced through the papers.
 Donations of items to museums and other institutions were also often reported.

 An important resource for provenance research is the website www.delpher.nl.
 It contains digitally browsable historical (Dutch) newspapers, books, magazines and radio bulletins.
 It also includes Dutch newspapers from the former colonies, containing information about individuals, ship passengers and specific events.
 The Drents Archief made a video that provides tips for using Delpher.